ccutrer/waterfurnace_aurora/README.md

 The key is identifying the correct wires as RS-485+ and RS-485-.
 It's easiest to take an existing ethernet cable, and cut off one end.
-Connect pins 1 and 3 (white/orange and white/green for a TIA-568-B configured cable) to + and pins 2 and 4 (orange and green) -.
+Connect pins 1 and 3 (white/orange and white/green for a TIA-568-B configured cable) to + and pins 2 and 4 (orange and blue) -.
 The other pins are C and R from the thermostat bus, providing 24VAC power.
 DO NOT SHORT THESE PINS AGAINST ANYTHING, such as the communication pins, or a ground connection anywhere.
 Best case scenario you blow a 3A automotive fuse in your heat pump that you will need to replace.